-The recently completed water-wise landscape was dedicated and Dr. Kitchens thanked all of the businesses and individuals who donated time, talent and resources to the project.
+A recently completed water-wise landscape was dedicated and Dr. Kitchens thanked all of the businesses and individuals who donated time, talent and resources to the project including Diane Minick, Executive Director of the Upper Etowah River Alliance.
+Over $50,000 in-kind donations, cash donations and matching grants were received for this project.
 Mr. John Bennett, Jr., co-chair of the FHC Advisory Board and a member of the College's Board of Trustees, presented landscape architect and contractor William Blair Ross a special award.
 Mr. Ross developed the landscape plan and dedicated hundreds of hours of work to achieve the final project.
 Only plants native to Georgia are included in the Xeriscape landscape which will conserve water.

 After the ceremony, visitors toured the Lou Reeta Barton Northcutt Native Garden to view some of Georgia's native plants.
 Many of the guests also walked to the Appalachian Settlement to see the historic cabins and farm buildings.